Boosted Decision Tree Regression

 How to configure Boosted Decision Tree Regression

-Add the Boosted Decision Tree component to your pipeline.
-You can find this component under Machine Learning, Initialize, under the Regression category.
+Add the Boosted Decision Tree module to your experiment.
+You can find this module under Machine Learning, Initialize, under the Regression category.

 Specify how you want the model to be trained, by setting the Create trainer mode option.